devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 ```
 _Code Snippet 31: Providing a BLoC Globally in Wisgen [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_

 Now we can access the BLoC from all descendance of the _BlocProvider_ Widget.
 This is the favorite button in Wisgen.
-It changes shape and color based on the State emitted by the FavoriteBLoC and it dispatches events to the BLoC to add and remove favorites.
+It changes shape and color based on the State emitted by the FavoriteBLoC and it dispatches Events to the BLoC to add and remove favorites.
 The _wisdom_ object is the wisdom displayed on the Card Widget.

 ```dart
 ...